PurelyBlank/Senior-Sense-Solutions/project/web/README.md

 ### Install Required Dependencies

-In the backend directory,
+In the backend directory, execute:

 ```
 npm install
 ```

-In the web directory,
+In the web directory, execute:

 ```
 npm install